jggomez/demos-embeddings-gemini/README.md

-# Embeddings Demos with Gemini
+# Embeddings Demos with VertexAI

 ## Overview
 Embeddings are a powerful tool in machine learning, converting high-dimensional data such as text, images, or audio into lower-dimensional vectors.